Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: The Augmented-Action Mismatch

 \paragraph{OvA: decoupled gradients, improper class posterior.} OvA \citep{Verma2022LearningTD} abandons the shared simplex entirely, replacing it by $K+J$ independent binary logistic losses (Definition~\ref{def:appendix-ova}).
 Because every coordinate is optimized independently, the amplification, starvation, and coupling pathologies are all absent: axis~(ii) is fully resolved.
 Its remaining gap is on axis~(i): the class head consists of $K$ independent sigmoids, so the estimates need not lie in $\Delta^K$ away from the optimum \citep{Cao_Mozannar_Feng_Wei_An_2023}.

-\paragraph{Synthesis.} The pattern across all five baselines is consistent: each repairs some properties of the augmented-action geometry but introduces or retains others (see Table~\ref{tab:comparison} in Appendix~\ref{app:synthesis} for a full comparison).
-The shared $(K\!+\!J)$-action geometry is the common thread.
-Two design principles emerge.
-First, the class and expert estimation problems should be \emph{separated}: no shared normalization, no shared score vector, no gradient coupling.
-Second, each head should match the \emph{statistical type} of the quantity it estimates: a softmax for the categorical posterior $\eta\in\Delta^K$, and independent sigmoids for the expert utilities $\alpha_j\in[0,1]$.
-The axis~(ii) properties identified above characterize the local update geometry of each surrogate; their effect on optimization trajectories is demonstrated empirically in the experiments.
-The next section shows that the decoupled surrogate satisfies both design principles.
+\paragraph{Synthesis.} Table~\ref{tab:comparison} summarizes the picture.
+Every baseline repairs some properties but introduces or retains others; all five pathologies trace to one architectural root --- entanglement of classes and experts inside the shared $(K\!+\!J)$-simplex.
+Two design principles emerge, one for each axis: \emph{separate} the class and expert estimation problems (no shared normalization, no gradient coupling), addressing axis~(ii); and \emph{match} each head to the statistical type of its target (softmax for $\eta\in\Delta^K$, independent sigmoids for $\alpha_j\in[0,1]$), addressing axis~(i).
+The next section shows that the decoupled surrogate satisfies both.